 Vehicular roads

-If a small child is required to hold an adult’s hand to cross the road, they certainly shouldn’t be riding a bike on one.
+Don’t ride a bike on a road so busy that they need to hold your hand when crossing it on foot.
 Obvious.
-But if you live on a particularly quiet street or cul-de-sac you might decide kids can ride on the road under close supervision.
+But if you live on a particularly quiet street or cul-de-sac, you might decide kids can ride on the road under close supervision.

 As children grow, you might be comfortable allowing them to use dedicated bike lanes on public roads.
 But there are plenty of adults who see this as far too risky, even for themselves.